MRC DTP Studentships

 3.5 or 4.5 Year MRC funded PhD Studentships

-Imperial College London is offering ten MRC funded PhD studentships to start in 2014-15.
+Imperial College London is offering up to 12 fully funded MRC PhD studentships to start in 2015-16.
 As part of this support, funding is provided at the end of three years for a six-month writing-up period.
+In this call, as well as the main research areas mentioned below, we would welcome applications from students with research interests in Bioengineering, Nanotechnology and Neurotechnology.

 If you have any questions regarding the studentships or the application process please check the MRC Studentships Frequently Asked Questions page in the first instance.
 For any other queries, please email Mrs Nousheen Tariq at firstname.lastname@example.org.